 Is Your Employer Paying You What You’re Owed?

-Federal and state law protect employees from unfair wages as well as fear of retaliation from their employers upon report of improper wage practices.
+Federal and state laws protect employees from unfair wages as well as fear of retaliation from their employers upon report of improper wage practices.
 If you have not been paid a fair wage for any employment or have not received your total amount of compensation, you may be entitled to compensation for your injuries.
-Contact an employment law attorney today to determine what your rights are under the law.

 The Fair Labor Standards Act (FLSA) is overseen by the United States Department of Labor, which establishes minimum wage and overtime.
 The FLSA requires employers to pay the minimum wage and any overtime pay if the employee is not exempt.

 Many employers take advantage of uninformed employees and either do not pay them the full amount of their wages or claim they are not entitled to overtime or minimum wage.
 However, this is in direct violation of the Fair Labor Standards Act, which sets the federal minimum wage at $7.25.
 In California, however, the minimum wage is set to rise to $15 by 2023.
 If you’re not being paid what you’re owed, reach out to the experienced San Diego FLSA wage claim attorneys of Haeggquist & Eck, LLP for help!

 Employers often violate FLSA by failing to pay their workers for all the time they work.
 If your employer has asked you to perform certain tasks “off the clock,” you are entitled to be paid for any work performed.
 As an employee, you need to make sure you hold your employer accountable for all work you should be paid for.
 If your employer insists on a certain amount of “off the clock” work, they have violated the FLSA and you may be able to seek compensation.